 Expect to burn 50-100 calories with This Is America when you first get into it on Expert mode.
 Once you’re used to the choreography of this custom map, expect that number to slim down into the 30-60 range, as This Is America is a slower song.

-What more can I say?
+What more can we say?
 It’s Gangnam Style!

-I have never played a Beat Saber level this unreasonably (yet addictively) brutal.
-In fact, I have yet to get halfway through this level, let alone finish it.
+We have never played a Beat Saber level this unreasonably (yet addictively) brutal.
+In fact, we have yet to get halfway through this level, let alone finish it.

 So if you want to challenge yourself and feel like the most insanely talented Beat Saber player in the world, this is it.
 You’ve found the ultimate challenge.
 This chart makes Through the Fire and Flames look like Balearic Pumping on Normal.

 On that note, if you suffer from cardiovascular/respiratory/muscular issues, do not touch.
-Each time I fail to complete this monstrosity (usually one-third of the way through), I find that I’ve burnt yet another 70+ calories.
+Each time we fail to complete this monstrosity (usually one-third of the way through), we find that we’ve burnt yet another 70+ calories.
 Worth it!

 Beat Saber is a seriously sticky game with an unfortunate shortage of built-in content as of August 2018.
 And while I’m excited to see how the new first-party levels pan out, regular content updates and DLCs have not picked up yet; a grand total of one new track has been added to the game since its official release in May.